 The next mile is pretty much all downhill, which is not fun on the return trip.

 You have great views of the mountain the entire time and will probably see some marmots up here as well.

 White Mountain Wilderness

 This is where I was starting to notice how small the summit hut was and how far we still had to go.
-You can start to see the switchbacks carved into the side of the mountain as well, noting what is in store for you.
+You will begin to see the switchbacks carved into the side of the mountain as well, noting what is in store for you.
 There is another steep downhill here before you begin the switchbacks that take you to the summit.